zmois/aqi-python/README.md

    - requests
    - pandas
    - matplotlib
    - seaborn

-simply download the requestAQI.py file and run the code by 'python requestAQI.py' command.
+ then simply download the requestAQI.py file and run the code by 'python requestAQI.py' command.

 ## How to Run